bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 1. A dataset where each spins has the relevant listener information joined by listener id.
 2. An aggregate report of spins counted by zipcode and subscription type groups.
 For example "The number of times Ariana Grande 'Thank you, Next' played in zip code 90120 for ad-supported users was X."

+## What's this for again?

 The labels are often very interested in receiving these types of geo reports, and also receiving the raw spins dataset collections with some additional attributes spliced in.

-Some additional attributes joined in production, but not in this workshop.
+Some additional attributes joined in production, but not in this workshop:
 1. Listener information.
 We're working with just this in our workshop for simplicity sake.
 2. Album properties.
 3. Composer information.
 4. Track releases information.
 5. Details about the Pandora radio station it played on (if applicable)
 6. If a genre station, additional details.
 7. If a played from a playlist, additional details about the playlist.

 We want to build a scala application that can read: